STADATS – HISTORY & CONSTRUCTION:

 Heads compartment at the entrance to skipper’s cabin; Jabsco sea toilet discharges directly

 Galvanised anchor chain 3/8″ x approx. 15 fathoms

 Set of engine gaskets

 A well converted former Watson Class Lifeboat offering a large volume interior ideal for extended voyaging or living board.
 With a shoal draught and protected propeller STADATS is suitable for use on inland waterways, European Canals and shallow estuaries on a drying mooring.
 Lifeboats from the 1920s are now extremely rare and offer immense character and style.
-With a traditional gaff rig STADATS is a capable and weatherly passage maker.
-Seriously offered for sale with all offers considered for a sale this Spring.
+With a traditional gaff rig, STADATS is a capable and weatherly passage maker.
+Seriously for sale with all offers considered for a sale this Autumn.

 LYING: Ashore Suffolk